• E-mail: [email protected]

 Recent Posts

-Describe a time when you got lost
+Describe a time when you saw an interesting animal

 Disclaimer

 The information on this site is for informational purposes only.
 IELTS is a registered trademark of the University of Cambridge ESOL, the British Council, and IDP Education Australia.
-This site and its owner are not affiliated, approved or endorsed by University of Cambridge ESOL, the British Council, or IDP Education Australia.
+This site and its owners are not affiliated, approved or endorsed by University of Cambridge ESOL, the British Council, or IDP Education Australia.

 • About Us